sooof/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    A JavaScript library for building user interfaces, Solve The Problem Of Data Changing Over Time.
+That can take care of a lot of the work for us

 1. Describe component state.

+    state are both plain JavaScript objects.The state starts with a default value when a Component mounts and then suffers from mutations in time (mostly generated from user events).
+It's a serializable* representation of one point in time—a snapshot.

 1. Describe props.

+    props (short for “properties”) props (short for properties) are a Component's configuration, its options if you may.
+They are received from above and immutable as far as the Component receiving them is concerned.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+    ?
+A side effect is anything that affects something outside the scope of the function being executed.
+Fetching data from an API, timers, logging, and manually manipulating the DOM are all examples of side effects.
+There are two categories of side effects in React components - those that don't require cleanup and those that do require cleanup.
+We will discuss effects that require cleanup later in this module.